Battery electric vehicle: First Fast-Charge, Battery-Electric Transit Bus

-Electric trucks
+Trucks

 For most of the 20th century, the majority of the world's battery electric road vehicles were British milk floats.
 The 21st century saw the massive development of BYD electric trucks.

-Electric vans
+Vans

 In March 2012, Smith Electric Vehicles announced the release of the Newton Step-Van, an all-electric, zero-emission vehicle built on the versatile Newton platform that features a walk-in body produced by Indiana-based Utilimaster.

-BYD supplies DHL with electric distribution fleet of commercial BYD T3.
+Due to a lack of BEV van offerings by legacy auto makers, in December 2014, Deutsche Post DHL purchased the Aachen-based StreetScooter company, to produce battery electric mail delivery vans according to their needs.
+In addition, BYD supplies DHL with electric distribution fleet of commercial BYD T3.

-Electric cars

-A battery-powered electric car is an automobile which is propelled by electric motors.
+Cars

-Although electric cars often give good acceleration and have generally acceptable top speed, the lower specific energy of production batteries available in 2015 compared with carbon-based fuels means that electric cars need batteries that are a fairly large fraction of the vehicle mass but still often give a relatively low range between charges.
+Although electric cars often give good acceleration and have generally acceptable top speed, the lower electric potential energy of production batteries available in 2015 compared with the chemical potential energy of carbon-based fuels means that electric cars need batteries that are a fairly large fraction of the vehicle mass but still often give a relatively low range between charges.
 Recharging can also take significant lengths of time.
 For journeys within a single battery charge, rather than long journeys, electric cars are practical forms of transportation and can be recharged overnight.

 Electric cars can significantly reduce city pollution by having zero emissions.
 Vehicle greenhouse gas savings depend on how the electricity is generated.

 Electric cars are having a major impact in the auto industry given advantages in city pollution, less dependence on oil and combustion, and scarcity and expected rise in gasoline prices.
 World governments are pledging billions to fund development of electric vehicles and their components.

 Formula E is a fully electric international single-seater championship.
 The series was conceived in 2012, and the inaugural championship started in Beijing on 13 September 2014.
 The series is sanctioned by the FIA.
 Alejandro Agag is the current CEO of Formula E.

 The Formula E championship is currently contested by ten teams with two drivers each (after the withdrawal of Team Trulli, there are temporarily only nine teams competing).
 Racing generally takes place on temporary city-center street circuits which are approximately 2 to 3.4 km long.
 Currently, only the Mexico City ePrix takes place on a road course, a modified version of the Autódromo Hermanos Rodríguez.